superzrb126/learning/[WORK-IN-PROGRESS]-Docker-0.4.0-release-note,-May-29-2013.md

   * Openstack integration
 * What's next?
   * Broader kernel support
+  * Cross architecture support
+  * Even more integrations
+  * Plugin API
+  * Externally mounted volumes
   * Better documentation
-  * Plugin API
   * Production-ready
-  * Play nice with other tools
+* Contributor of the month: backjlack
 * How you can help
 * Hack day on June 11